microsoft/dotnet-framework-docker/README.samples.md

 # How to Use the Image

 The [.NET Framework Docker samples](https://github.com/microsoft/dotnet-framework-docker/blob/master/samples/README.md) show various ways to use .NET Framework and Docker together.
-See [Building Docker Images for .NET Framework Applications](https://docs.microsoft.com/dotnet/framework/docker/) to learn more.

 ## Container sample: Run a simple application